What do you mean by email feedback?

-Embedded email feedback is actually embedding the feedback survey in the email itself.
+Embedded email feedback is embedding the feedback survey in the email itself.
 As all the survey questions are available within the email, the respondents can take the survey and give their feedback in the email body itself without having to open a new window.
-More often the survey questionnaire prepared for the embedded email feedback is kept short and less illustrative.
+More often, the survey questionnaire prepared for the embedded email feedback is kept short and less illustrative.

 Redirected email feedback

-In some instances, the surveyor motivates the audience to take the survey by. offering them some reward or incentive on successful completion of the survey.
-There are no limitations on the use of question types, as surveyors can freely use open-ended, close-ended, multiple choice, single choice or any questions of their choice
+In some instances, the surveyor motivates the audience to take the survey by.
+Offering them some reward or incentive on successful completion of the survey.
+There are no limitations on the use of question types, as surveyors can freely use open-ended, close-ended, multiple-choice, single choice or any questions of their choice

 Embed question in an email

 It works by allowing you to embed only the first question of your feedback survey in the email body.
-The question works as a motivator giving the respondent the glimpse of the remaining review.
-When the respondent answers the first question in the email body then it proves their interest and willingness to take the rest of the survey.
-Likewise, they are redirected to the remaining part of the feedback survey which they can complete at their own pace.
+The question works as a motivator giving the respondent a glimpse of the remaining review.
+When the respondent answers the first question in the email body, then it proves their interest and willingness to take the rest of the survey.
+Likewise, they are redirected to the remaining part of the feedback survey, which they can complete at their own pace.
 The feedback survey is just like any other survey wherein the surveyors can opt for any type of questions according to their choice.

-NOTE: If a customer does not reply to your email then not even by slightest chance assume that the customer is happy or satisfied.
-Remember, only 1 out of 26 unhappy customers take the efforts to give negative feedback others just pile up in the churn, thus, assumptions are harmful in a business.
+NOTE: If a customer does not reply to your email, then not even by slightest chance, assume that the customer is happy or satisfied.
+Remember, only 1 out of 26 unhappy customers take the efforts to give negative feedback others just pile up in the churn; thus, assumptions are harmful in a business.

 Keep it Simple Silly (KISS Strategy):

-As far as possible keeping feedback simple and focused is the mantra to get more responses for your email feedback campaign.
-Do not beg, do not stand on your knees and do not spread your hands for the feedback.
+As far as possible, keeping feedback simple and focused is the mantra to get more responses for your email feedback campaign.
+Do not beg, do not stand on your knees, and do not spread your hands for the feedback.
 Remove all the unnecessary text, extra elements, and confusing or distracting offers from the mail and speak honestly of your intentions focusing on results.

 Personalize the email

-Nevertheless, due to advanced technology using the first name in the email has become very common.
+Nevertheless, due to advanced technology, using the first name in the email has become very common.
 Hence if you have any other details of the recipient which you can use for personalization like where they are working or to which place they belong would work.
-After addressing them by their names you can tell them how lucky they are to work for such a prestigious company or mention the name of their city and let them know the weather today is in their city, it will motivate them more to take the feedback survey.
+After addressing them by their names, you can tell them how lucky they are to work for such a prestigious company or mention the name of their city and let them know the weather today is in their city; it will motivate them more to take the feedback survey.

 Convey how much their opinion matters

-Getting feedback from your employees, customers, or stakeholders about your products or services is a straightforward way of getting valuable insights necessary to improve and grow your business.
+Getting feedback from your employees, customers, or stakeholders about your products or services is a straightforward way of gaining valuable insights necessary to improve and grow your business.
 However, the entire process from creating feedback surveys to distributing and analyzing them is painstaking unless you opt for a trusted and reliable feedback software.